You’re familiar with early mornings, hovering chair squats, and avoiding the elevator.

-If you answered number two (like the rest of us), you’ll understand the daily struggle to fit in exercise with a full-time desk job.
-You may have tried a few ways to sneak in an office workout, all to no avail, but before you haul a treadmill into your office à la Jackie Frank, did you ever think of using resistance bands?
-Resistance bands have been around for a long time but according to personal trainer and owner of Flow Athletic, Ben Lucas, they’re having a moment right now and it’s no surprise why.
-They’re an easy, versatile way of toning and strengthening the body or upping the ante on a workout and they can be done anywhere, anytime.
+If you answered number two (like the rest of us), you’d understand the daily struggle to fit in exercise with a full-time desk job.
+You may have tried a few ways to sneak in an office workout, all to no avail, but before you haul a treadmill into your office, à la Jackie Frank, did you ever think of using resistance bands?
+Resistance bands have been around for a long time, but according to personal trainer and owner of Flow Athletic, Ben Lucas, they’re having a moment right now, and it’s no surprise why.
+They’re an easy, versatile way of toning and strengthening the body or upping the ante on a workout, and they can be done anywhere, anytime.

 There is so much that you can do with them from leg exercises in a Barre class, to chin ups in a functional training class and entire workouts in the new ReXist360 class, says Ben, referring to the new class at Flow Athletic which uses ReXist360, a resistance training system developed in the United States and brought to our shores by Ben and his team.